vladi-rh/rhoai-genaiops-lab-instructions/docs/10-model-optimization/1-foundations.md

 - Example: W8A8 means both weights AND activations are quantized

 ### 3. KV Cache Quantization (The Memory Hog)
-When students write essays or ask follow-up questions, the model stores attention state.
 Attention is the mechanism that lets the model “look back” at earlier tokens to decide what matters for the next token.
+When students write essays or ask follow-up questions, the model often stores attention state in a cache called the KV-cache so they don't need to be re-calculated.
-For long conversations, this cache can eat more memory than the model itself.
+For long conversations, this KV-cache can eat more memory than the model itself.

 - Particularly useful for chatbots (like Canopy!)
 - Reduces memory for long conversations